my-attic/articles/2011-06-11-SPLIT_VIEW.md

 Safari (mobile) on iOS5 will support native position:fixed and overflow:scroll.
 It's a great news for mobile webapps developers.

-we'll see how to make a split-view "easily
-(not necessarily the best solution but if you know a better way you can edit this article and fork on github : [https://github.com/k33g/articles](https://github.com/k33g/articles)).
+we'll see how to make a split-view "easily" with position:fixed and overflow:scroll (not necessarily the best solution but if you know a better way you can edit this article and fork on github : [https://github.com/k33g/articles](https://github.com/k33g/articles)).

 ##First, create some styles :